Stateless Network Functions

 The cloud connect is where you need to connect multiple enterprises, where these enterprises need to connect to multiple cloud providers.
 All of these tenants need BGP routing, firewall functions, and NAT but to do this on a larger scale with a solution that couples the state cannot scale and be reliable.

-New technolgies come in waves – some appear, others disappear.
+New technologies come in waves – some appear, others disappear

 The market needs a new type of technology, a software-defined interconnect as the Internet exchange.
 This originally came to light in 2016 when Laurent Vanbever proposed a software-defined internet exchange based on OpenFlow – SDX.